Fiduciary Supervisor

 Step 4: Have a rough idea of the type and value of the estate assets.

-2. Original Last Will and Testament, if one exists;
+2. Original Last Will and Testament, if one was executed by the deceased, (a copy of the will CANNOT be accepted), or

 HELPFUL TIPS FOR WHEN A LOVED ONE DIES